Pompeo says North Korea ready to let inspectors into missile, nuclear sites

 He told South Korean President Moon Jae-in on Sunday his latest trip to Pyongyang was “another step forward” to denuclearisation but there are “many steps along the way”.

+In July, satellite imagery indicated the North has begun dismantling the engine test site in Tongchang-ri, but without allowing outsiders access for verification.
+And the Stimson Centre’s 38 North said last week that no dismantling activity was spotted since Aug.
+3.

+Some experts say that opening the Tongchang-ri or Punggye-ri sites for inspection could be a goodwill gesture but has little significance in quickening denuclearisation.

-In a more upbeat note, Pyongyang’s state media said on Monday Kim lauded his talks with Pompeo.
+In a more upbeat note, Pyongyang’s state media said on Monday Kim lauded his talks with Pompeo, where Kim “explained in detail the proposals for solving the denuclearisation issue.”

 “Kim Jong Un expressed satisfaction over the productive and wonderful talks with Mike Pompeo at which mutual stands were fully understood and opinions exchanged,” North Korean news agency KCNA said.

+Kim said the bilateral dialogue would continue to develop “based on the deep confidence between the two leaders”, and expressed gratitude to Trump for making a sincere effort to implement the agreement made at their June summit, KCNA said.

-It said the two sides agreed to hold working negotiations for the second North Korean-U.S. summit as early as possible.
+KCNA also said the two sides agreed to hold working negotiations for the second summit as early as possible.

-Commenting on Pompeo’s meeting with Kim, South Korean President Moon Jae-in said on Monday Kim was expected to visit Russia soon.
+Commenting on Pompeo’s meeting with Kim, South Korean President Moon Jae-in said Kim was expected to visit Russia soon.
 He said Chinese leader Xi Jinping was also expected to travel to North Korea but did not elaborate further.

 North Korea’s state newspaper, Rodong Sinmun, featured eight photos of the meeting on its front page, including shots of Kim and Pompeo smiling and shaking hands, as well as some with Kim’s sister Kim Yo Jong.